naruarjun/academic-resume/content/home/experience.md

     description: |2-
         Worked on using deep neural networks for Natural Language Processing

-        * Extracted ’action items’ and filtered out chit-chat in speech to text data gathered from meetings via a text classification model.
+        * Extracted 'action items' and filtered out chit-chat from meeting transcripts.
         * Trained Bidirectional GRU with attention mechanism for punctuation restoration model.
+        * Designed and trained a two-layer GRU model in Keras to classify an input sentence as relevant or not.
+        * Augmented training data by analyzing constituency tree and part-of-speech tags and inserting synonyms.
+        * Used Google Sentence Encoder to extract sentences with the same semantic meaning by using similarity metrics such as a cosine similarity for targeted training.

 design:
   columns: '2'